Lactic acid fermentation: History

-Chemical analysis of archaeological finds show that milk fermentation had been used since prehistory; its first applications were probably a part of the Neolithic Revolution.
+Chemical analysis of archaeological finds shows that milk fermentation had been used since prehistory; its first applications were probably a part of the Neolithic Revolution.
 Since milk naturally contains lactic acid bacteria, the discovery of the fermentation process was quite evident, since it happens spontaneously at an adequate temperature.
 The problem of these first farmers was that fresh milk is nearly indigestible by adults, so they had an interest to discover this mechanism.
 In fact, lactic acid bacteria contain the needed enzymes to digest lactose, and their populations multiply strongly during the fermentation.
 Therefore, milk fermented even a short time contains enough enzymes to digest the lactose molecules, after the milk is in the human body, which allows adults to consume it.
 Even safer was a longer fermentation, which was practiced for cheesemaking.
 This process was also discovered a very long time ago, which is proven by recipes for cheese production on Cuneiform scripts, the first written documents that exist, and later in Babylonian and Egyptian texts.
 There is a theory of competitive advantage related to fermented milk products.
 This theory suggests that the women of these first settled agricultural civilisations could shorten the time between two children thanks to the additional lactose uptake from milk consumption.
 This factor may have given them an important advantage to out-compete the hunter-gatherer societies.

 With the increasing consumption of milk products these societies developed a lactase persistence by epigenetic inheritance, which means that the milk-digesting enzyme lactase was present in their bodies during the whole lifetime, so they could drink unfermented milk as adults too.
 This early habituation to lactose consumption in the first settler societies can still be observed today in regional differences of this mutation's concentration.
-It is estimated that about 65% of world population still lacks it.
+It is estimated that about 65% of the world population still lacks it.
 Since these first societies came from regions around eastern Turkey to central Europe, the gene appears more frequently there and in North America, as it was settled by Europeans.
 It is because of the dominance of this mutation that Western cultures believe it is unusual to have a lactose intolerance, when it is in fact more common than the mutation.
 On the contrary, lactose intolerance is much more present in Asian countries.